embl-cba/imagej-courses/schedules/2018_June_19_ZIDAS.md

-# 2018 June 19th: Basics of Image Inspection, Handling and Intensity Measurements using ImageJ
+# Basics of Image Inspection, Handling and Intensity Measurements using ImageJ

 ## Location: